Miroslav Donutil: Screen career

 In 1990 he became a member of the dramatic ensemble of the National Theatre in Prague.
 Since 1978 he began to deal with film, and his first promising role was Nikola Šuhaj in Balada pro banditu (1978).
 He broke through in film at the beginning of 1990s and since that time he gradually built up his position on the Czech film scene.
 In 1996 and 1997 he was awarded two TýTý television awards.
-Donutil received a Czech Lion award for his supporting role in the 1998 film Pasti, pasti, pastičky.
+Donutil received a Czech Lion award for his supporting role in the 1998 film Traps.
 Other films he has acted in include Tankový prapor, Černí baroni, The Inheritance or Fuckoffguysgoodday, Cosy Dens, Želary and Román pro ženy.

 In 2013 he left his position as a permanent member of the National Theatre after 22 years, a decision he described as a long time in the making.
 In February 2019 a bronze bust of Donutil by academic sculptor Sebastian Wojnar was unveiled at the theatre in his birthplace of Třebíč.